Efficient Estimation of Sensor Biases for the 3-Dimensional Asynchronous Multi-Sensor System: A Block Coordinate Descent Algorithm

-Second, all subproblems in the proposed BCD updates \eqref{eq:opt_v}-\eqref{eq:qcqp} take two special forms, i.e., unconstrained linear LS problems (i.e., subproblems \eqref{eq:opt_v} and \eqref{eq:opt_rho}) and quadratic programs with special non-convex constraints (i.e., subproblem \eqref{eq:qcqp}).
-It can be shown that the computational complexity of solving subproblem \eqref{eq:opt_v}, \eqref{eq:opt_rho}, and \eqref{eq:qcqp} is $\mathcal{O}(K^2+K)$, $\mathcal{O}(M^{2}+MK+M)$, and $\mathcal{O}(c(2M)^2+2MK+2M)$ ($c$ is iteration number of ADMM algorithm), respectively.
-It is worthwhile mentioning that the computational complexity of solving \eqref{eq:qcqp} by using the ADMM which is $\mathcal{O}((2M)^2)$ is much less than that of using the SDR technique, which is $\mathcal{O}((2M)^{4.5})$ \cite{luo2010semidefinite}.
+\textbf{Computational complexity of Algorithm \ref{alg:BCD}.} All subproblems in the proposed BCD updates \eqref{eq:sub_xi}--\eqref{eq:sub_gamma} take two special forms, i.e., unconstrained linear LS problems (i.e., subproblems \eqref{eq:opt_v} and \eqref{eq:opt_rho}) and quadratic programs with special non-convex constraints (i.e., subproblem \eqref{eq:qcqp}).
+It can be shown that the computational complexity of solving subproblem \eqref{eq:opt_v}, \eqref{eq:opt_rho}, and \eqref{eq:qcqp} is $\mathcal{O}(K^2+K)$, $\mathcal{O}(M^{2}+MK+M)$, and $\mathcal{O}\left(I\left((2M)^2+2MK+2M\right)\right)$ (where $I$ is the total iteration number of the ADMM), respectively.
+It is worthwhile mentioning that the computational complexity of solving \eqref{eq:qcqp} by using the ADMM, which is $\mathcal{O}(I(2M)^2),$ is generally much less than that of using the SDR technique, which is $\mathcal{O}((2M)^{4.5})$~\cite{luo2010semidefinite}.
+The computational time comparison in Table~\ref{tab:time} (Section~\ref{sec:simul:sub_time}) demonstrates the much better computational efficiency of using the ADMM over the SDR based approach for solving subproblem \eqref{eq:qcqp}.